Cnyellow930/hellow-world/README.md

-Hello, this is my first react project based on the create-react-app.git
+This is a memory-notebook react project,based on the create-react-app project.